harveytriana/TspApproach/README.md

 As a note, I bring up that tests were made with C# integer of 32 (*int* isntead of *long*), and it improves performance by ~15%.
 GO also increases when using int32.
 However, with an integer of 32 the solution limit is reduced to 13 nodes or less.

 > It is worth clarifying that for a large number of nodes, perhaps more than 20, specialized algorithms have to be applied, for example, [Google-COR-Tools](https://developers.google.com/optimization/routing/tsp) or [Concorde TSP Solver](https://www.math.uwaterloo.ca/tsp/concorde.html) are suitable.
-The purpose of this post is not to resolve the TSP issue, per se, is just code.
+The purpose of this post is not to resolve the classic TSP, per se, is just code.

-About Fortran, it is still an experiment, compiled with *gfortran (MinGW.org GCC-6.3.0-1)*, it is possible that there is a better compiler option.

 ## Results

 In each code file, in the header I put a comment block with the results.
 I dealt with the problem with 13 nodes, taking the data sample that the [Google-COR-Tools](https://developers.google.com/optimization/routing/tsp) documentation shows.

-There are three contributions; FORTRAN, Dart, and Python.
+There are contributions; FORTRAN, Dart, and Python.
 It is mentioned that there are several variables that could change the results, for example the compilation parameters.
 The results vary according to the machine where it is executed, but not the order.
-In summary, the same problem with 13 nodes, results is as follows:
+In summary, the same problem, running in the same machine, with 13 nodes, the results is as follows:

 | Language     | Elapsed time, s |
 | ------------ | --------------- |